zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 ### From coder to conductor

 Working with multiple agents shifted my role from writing every line of code to conducting the orchestra.
 I spent more time setting the tempo, defining boundaries, reviewing architecture, and making sure nobody soloed over the melody.
-The speed of iteration was wild: I could A/B test Weighted Linear Combination versus Reciprocal Rank Fusion (RRF) for blending text and image signals in the time it used to take me to refill my mug.
+The speed of iteration was wild: I could A/B test Weighted Linear Combination versus Reciprocal Rank Fusion (RRF) for blending text and image signals in the time it used to take me to refill my mug, and the agents wrote the first draft of the benchmarking harness before I finished the coffee.

 Here's a tiny slice of what the agents and I iterated on for picking contrastive examples: